All Episodes

 But we have very high costs, in part related to our history.

-We provide a lot of health care and pensions for a large retiree base, and those health care costs are running just like they are for the average American who pays their health care bills or their health care insurance bills, they're kind of running out of control.
+We provide a lot of health care and pensions for a large retiree base, and those health care costs are running just like they are for the average American who pays their health care bills or their health care insurance bills.

-We're also taking some tough calls on slicing back some of our manufacturing capacity.
+We are also taking some tough calls on slicing back some of our manufacturing capacity.

 Rick Wagner is with us, Chairman and CEO of General Motors Corporation.

-There's been no shortage of negative ink about GM.
+There has been no shortage of negative ink about GM.

-I read some of the headlines uh just a moment ago, uh, some negativity from Wall Street, the media, no shortage of critics and those who question if there may even be a GM in the future and what would it matter?
+No shortage of critics and those who question if there may even be a GM in the future and what would it matter.

-Um what do you say to those people and the same people who also say that these are problems that you brought upon yourself?
+What do you say to those people and the same people who also say that these are problems that you brought upon yourself?

-There are some other issues that relate to the fact that um our country's policies in support of manufacturing are not as competitive globally.
+There are some other issues that relate to the fact that our country's policies in support of manufacturing are not as competitive globally.

-Uh our health care costs in this country are much higher than our competitors based in Japan and Germany, for example.
+Our health care costs in this country are much higher than our competitors based in Japan and Germany, for example.

 The Japanese yen, for example, has been artificially weakened for years.

-And so we very much uh recognize there there are things that we need to do on our side of GM, and we're working hard at doing those and um making good progress, we need to do more.
+And so we very much recognize there are things that we need to do on our side of GM, and we are working hard at doing those and making good progress.

-And at the same point, uh we recognize we have a responsibility to make clear what the what the issues that need to be addressed, you know, at a broader level, and we're willing to participate in those, but addressed at a broader level to make sure that we can have a robust manufacturing job creating base in this country for the long term.
+And we are willing to participate in those, but addressed at a broader level to make sure that we can have a robust manufacturing, job-creating base in this country for the long term.

 Tell me why you think you can turn it around.